heyydsp/Online-Ticket-Boking/README.md

 # Online-Ticket-Boking
-it`s a website for online ticket booking for buses,trains
+it`s a website for online ticket booking for buses,trains and planes.